 There are several motivations for RAMCloud [Ousterhout et al. 2011], but the most important one is to enable a new class of applications by creating a storage system with dramatically lower latency than existing systems.
 Figure 1 illustrates why storage latency is an important issue for large-scale Web applications.
-Before the rise of the Web, applications were typically run by loading the application code and all of its data into the memory of a single machine (see Figure 1(a)).
-This allows the application to access its data at main memory speeds (typically 50-100 ns); as a result, applications using this approach can perform intensive data manipulation while still providing interactive response to users.
-However, this approach limits application throughput to the capacity of a single machine.
+Before the rise of the Web, most applications executed as shown in Figure 1(a), with the application and all of its data loaded into the memory of a single machine.
+This allows the applications using this approach can perform intensive data manipulation while still providing interactive response to users.
+However, this approach limits the capacity and throughput of the application to those of a single machine.

-The Web has led to the creation of new applications that support 1M-1B users; these applications cannot possibly use the single-machine approach of Figure 1(a).
-Instead, Web applications run on hundreds or thousands of servers in a datacenter, as shown in Figure 1(b).
+Web applications require scalable throughput in order to support large user communities, so they typically use an approach like that shown in Figure 1(b).
+In this approach, the application runs on hundreds or thousands of servers in a datacenter.
 The servers are typically divided into two groups: one group services incoming HTTP requests from browsers, while the other group stores the application's data.
 Web applications typically use a stateless approach where the application servers do not retain data between browser requests: each request fetches the data that it needs from storage servers and discards that data once a response has been returned to the browser.
-The latency for each fetch varies from a few hundred microseconds to 10ms or more, depending on the network speed and whether the data is stored in memory, flash, or disk on the storage server.
+The latency for each fetch varies from a few hundred microseconds to 10ms, depending on the network speed and whether the data is stored in memory, flash, or disk on the storage server.